Craig Parkinson: Early life

-Parkinson was born on 11 March 1976 in Blackpool, Lancashire.
+Parkinson was born in 1976 in Blackpool, Lancashire.
 He began acting at an early age in school plays.
 He studied at Blackpool and The Fylde College before moving to London aged 17 to attend the Mountview Academy of Theatre Arts.

 Acting career

 Parkinson's early roles were small parts in long-running British television series such as Dalziel and Pascoe, The Bill, and Holby City.
 He made his film debut in Control (2007), a biopic of Joy Division singer Ian Curtis in which he played the role of Tony Wilson.
 He starred in the 2008 independent film The Taxidermist, playing The Taxidermist.
 The film won several awards, including Palm Springs International Short Film Festival 'Best Live Action Film over 15 minutes' and Rhode Island International Horror Film Festival 'Best Short Film'.

 In 2009 he played the abusive care worker Ben in the television drama The Unloved, the directorial debut of Samantha Morton.
 Parkinson had previously starred alongside her in Control.
 The Unloved also featured Lauren Socha, with whom Parkinson would later star alongside in Misfits, as well as his wife, Susan Lynch.

 In 2010 Parkinson played twins Jimmy and Johnny Kray in the ITV television series Whitechapel.
 The role involved a boxing scene which he prepared for by taking boxing lessons and going on a no-carb diet.
 He played Alan in the film SoulBoy and Cubitt in the film Brighton Rock.
 Towards the end of 2010 he began playing the probation worker Shaun in the E4 television series Misfits.
 He continued this role throughout 2011.

 In 2011 he starred in the independent film Ghosted, playing the psychotic and violent prisoner Clay.
 The film also starred John Lynch, Parkinson's brother-in-law, and Martin Compston, with whom Parkinson had previously starred in Soulboy.
 In the same year, Parkinson played Tommy Flynn in the BBC sitcom In with the Flynns.
-Parkinson's character was described as "the star of the show" by David Butcher of the Radio Times and "the standout character of the show" by Harry Hamburg of On the Box_.
+Parkinson's character was described as "the star of the show" by David Butcher of the Radio Times and "the standout character of the show" by Harry Hamburg of On the Box.